kubernetes-sigs/gateway-api/geps/gep-713/index.md

 As a pattern, targeting virtual types has prior art in Kubernetes with the Role Based Access Control (RBAC), where Roles and ClusterRoles can be used to specify permissions regarding any kind of resource including non-Kubernetes resources.

-### Scoping the intent

-The targets of a policy must be interpreted within a given semantics that is proper to the policy kind.
-Sometimes the declared targets define the direct scope of application of the policy.
-Inversely, depending on the policy kind, the targets can also represent indirections to the actual scope of application of the policy.

-Two different policy kinds that support targeting the same kind X may have very different semantics.
-This is not only because the policy kinds' purposes differ, but also because the scopes induced by specifying instances of X as targets differ, with consequences to the entire mechanics of calculating and applying the augmented behavior in each case.

-#### Spanning behavior across relationships of a target

-Often, the semantics of scoping a policy is tightly related to the connections the target kind has with other kinds of objects.
-In this scenario, targeting a given resource kind may have the semantics of spanning effect across these other objects to which the target is related.

-Typically, the relationships between direct and indirect target kinds are organized in a _hierarchy of nested contexts_.

-An example of such is a policy that targets a Namespace.
-Depending on the design of the policy kind, the policy object may declare intent to affect the behavior of the namespace itself (for what concerns the implementation of Namespaces in Kubernetes) or alternatively it can act as a means to affect the behavior of other objects that exist in the referred namespace (e.g. ConfigMaps).
-While in the former case, the (direct) target object is the Namespace itself, in the latter the (indirect) target is a set of objects of a different kind (e.g. ConfigMaps.)

-Another example of this semantic difference in the context of Gateway API objects is a policy that targets the `Gateway` kind, which can be:

-* a way to augment the behavior of the `Gateway` object itself (e.g. reconcile cloud infrastructure provider settings from the spec declared by the `Gateway` according to the rules specified by the policy attached to the `Gateway`), or
-* a means to augment the behavior of all `HTTPRoute` objects attached to the `Gateway` (in a way that every new `HTTPRoute` that gets created or modified so it enters the context of the `Gateway` is automatically put in the scope of the policy.)

-#### Declared targets versus Effective targets

-The target kinds specified in the `targetRefs` stanza of a policy are referred to as *Declared target* kinds.

-These are distinct from *Effective target* kinds, which are the kinds of target objects whose behaviors are actually augmented by the policy.
-That occurs when declared targets are not equal to the actual targets augmented by the policy, but rather serve as a means for reaching other levels (typically lower levels) of a hierarchy of related object kinds ("hierarchy of nested contexts").

-To avoid ambiguity in the interpretation of the targets, policy designs MUST clearly define the extent of the effects of the policy respectively to the object kinds they can target (semantics of scoping a policy).
-This can be done via documentation and it typically refers to a known hierarchy of resource kinds.

-### Conflicting specs, Inheritance, Merge strategies, and Effective policies
+### Resolving conflicts

 With policies (and metaresources in general), declaring additional specifications to objects from the outside will often yield conflicts that need to be addressed.

-Multiple policy resources may (directly or indirectly) affect the same object (same effective target), thus posing a conflict to be resolved regarding which amongst the two declared intents the controller shall honor, i.e. which spec to use to augment the behavior of the object.
+- Multiple policy resources may (directly or indirectly) affect the same object (same scope), thus posing a conflict to be resolved regarding which amongst the two declared intents the controller shall honor, i.e. which spec to use to augment the behavior of the object.

-Another way that conflicts may arise is by allowing policies to target different levels of the same hierarchy.
+- Another way that conflicts may arise is by allowing policies to target different levels of the same hierarchy.
 This includes hierarchies between different kinds of objects, as well as hierarchies between objects and sections of these objects.

-There are multiple ways to resolve these conflicts.

-In some cases, for example, the most recent spec between two conflicting policies may be desired to win, whereas in other cases it might be the oldest.
-In a different scenario, the winning spec may not be based on creation timestamp but rather determined by the hierarchical level that the policy applies (e.g. specs defined higher in the hierarchy wins over specs defined lower, or the other way around).
-And sometimes other criteria must be adopted to resolve conflicts between policies that are ultimately affecting the same target.

-This section describes the concepts and rules for dealing with conflicting specs, including the concept of [hierarchy and the semantics of inheritance](#hierarchy-of-target-kinds), and how to calculate so-called [_Effective policies_](#effective-policies) by applying [_Merge strategies_](#merge-strategies), two other concepts defined in this section.
+Conflicts MUST be resolved according to a defined [merge strategy](#designing-a-merge-strategy).
+This is typically done by traversing a [hierarchy of target resources](#hierarchy-of-target-kinds) and calculating an [effective policy](#understanding-effective-policies) for each relevant policy scope.

+This section identifies the key concepts involved in this process and guides implementations through the mechanics of resolving policy conficts.

 #### Hierarchy of target kinds